brianjsyang/JavaSciprt_Projects/README.md

-# SmallProjects
+# JavaScript Projects
-Small projects

-* Banking Website *
+- Banking Website
   Login
-id: by
-pw: 1111

-or

-id: jy
+  id: by, password: 1111
-pw: 2222
+  id: jy, password: 2222

-to access various functions included in the website
+to access various functions included in the website.